Rundomhaze/sequelize-hotels/README.md

 - [Sequelize cli]

-### Release 1: Organize Connections
+### Release 1: Organize Relationships

-Next, you need to establish connections by giving models links to other models.
+Next, you need to establish relationships by giving models links to other models.
 To better understand, take a close look at the above image.
-If you can answer all the questions, that means that you've correctly constructed your connections.
+If you can answer all the questions, that means that you've correctly constructed your relationships.

 The following pages may be helpful:
 - [Associations]